tef2/tef2.github.io/README.md

-# TEF2
+# TEF 2.0
-### Go to the webserver: [TEF2 @ RPBS Mobyle portal](http://mobyle.rpbs.univ-paris-diderot.fr/cgi-bin/portal.py?form=TEF#forms::TEF "TEF2 webserver")
+### Go to the webserver: [TEF 2.0 @ RPBS Mobyle portal](http://mobyle.rpbs.univ-paris-diderot.fr/cgi-bin/portal.py?form=TEF#forms::TEF "TEF 2.0 webserver")

-or stay on this page to download the stand-alone version of TEF2 (compressed archive).
+or stay on this page to download the stand-alone version of TEF 2.0 (compressed archive).

 ![alt text][logo]